moduqishi/grassbag/README.md

-# A grassbag Flet app
+# A grass Flet app

 An example of a minimal Flet app.